icemanbsi/bootstrap_sass/README.md

 ...
 ```

-Then in the `theme.scss` add the styles you need to change.
+5\.
+In the `theme.scss` add the styles you need to change.

 ```scss
 @import 'variables' // variables should be before bootstrap to override variable values